bzliu94/bzliu94.github.io/README.md

 <img title="A gem" src="shape1 - cropped, resized, and cleaned.png">

 # Brian's perambulations
+## 2019-10-13

+We were working on de Berg and Haverkort 2003 significant-presence query 1-d structure.
+We made 1-d exact and approximate test box sets in time linear in n, where n is number of points, correctly.

+We're following another lead now -- it is to do with Durocher et al. 2013.

+Relevant resources:

+* de Berg and Haverkort - Significant-presence range queries in categorical data (2003)
+* Durocher et al. - Range majority in constant time and linear space (2013)

 ## 2019-10-08

 We are working on creating test boxes.